locka99/opcua/README.md

 * byteorder - for serializing values with the proper endian-ness
 * chrono - for high quality time functions
 * time - for some types that chrono still uses, e.g. Duration
+* random - for random number generation in some places